Xeres / Characters / Amara Windcaller

 Unique Characteristics

 Her lower canines are prominent but filed to rounded points, a compromise between orcish heritage and diplomatic necessity that she wears without shame.
 A thick scar runs from her left temple to her jaw, earned during her service in Uir's Arena of Champions, which she considers her most honest credential.
-She wears a holy symbol of the Dusk Lord prominently at her throat, worked in bronze and amber rather than gold, reflecting her practical faith.
+She wears a holy symbol of the Dusk Lord prominently at her throat, worked in bronze and amber rather than gold.
 Her hands are calloused from years of weapon training and combat, a detail she never attempts to hide even in the finest diplomatic settings.
-She carries herself with the bearing of a warrior who learned diplomacy rather than a diplomat who learned war, and this authenticity defines everything about her presence.
+She carries herself with the bearing of a warrior who learned diplomacy rather than a diplomat who learned war.

 Positive Traits